-- An easy recipe showing you how to make cannabis salve at home
+- An easy recipe for how to make cannabis salve

 - Multiple different infusion options to choose from